l0k0ms/workshops/log-workshop-4/steps/log-enrich-answer.md

 ## Processors configuration

-Find below the configuration of all the processors
+Find below the configuration of all the processors.

 ### Category processor